 Older couples in Miami, Florida are more likely to get a divorce in Miami compared to their counterparts in 1990, but this remains the age group that is least likely to split.
 Furthermore, not all marriages of older couples are equally vulnerable to divorce.
 For example, a 2012 study found that compared to second or later marriage, first marriages were less than half as likely to end in divorce.

-For this reason, ensuring financial security may be particularly important for a person who is finalizing their marrige.
+For this reason, ensuring financial security may be particularly important for a person who is finalizing their marriage.
 For example, the person might be concerned about getting a share of the retirement account.
 Older couples may have a number of assets to divide, and in some cases, this may be particularly difficult for emotional as well as financial reasons.
 For example, the couple might have owned a home together for decades that they now must sell or that one of them must move out of.
-A Miami Divorce Attorney will be able to help a client in negotiating these important issues for their Divorce in Miami.
+Our Miami Divorce Attorneys will be able to help you negotiate these important issues of your divorce in Miami.